RIPS25-Analog/3D-Random-Placement/README.md

     - Supported format: ['.exr']
 - 3D object in one of the formats:
     - Supported format: ['.obj', '.ply', '.stl', '.usd', '.usdc', '.usda', '.fbx', '.gltf', '.glb']
-    - Has additional structure assumptions (see below)
+    - Has additional folder structure assumptions (see below)
+        - If you run the script ```export_obj.py```, it will automatically generate the correct structure

 ```
 ├── data/